YusefMostafa123/real-estate-search-platform/docs/Requirement_Analysis.md

 Age groups (0-14, 15-29, 30-44, 45-59, 60-74, 75+) (in %)

 ### Relationships:
-Housing - Borough
+Housing - Borough:
 Each home belongs to exactly one borough.
 Borough level tables (FDNY scores and Population/Age) provide extra attributes.
-Housing - Crime
+Housing - Crime:
 A home can have zero or many nearby crime incidents based on distance range.
 Crime counts are aggregated per home.
-Housing - Schools
+Housing - Schools:
 Each home is linked to one and only one school, the closest school by coordinates.
 A school may correspond to many homes.
-Housing - Hospitals
+Housing - Hospitals:
 Each home is linked to one and only one closest hospital.
 A hospital may serve many homes.
-Borough - FDNY / Population
+Borough - FDNY / Population:
 Each borough has one fire coverage score and one demographic row used for dashboard analytics.

 # Application Requirements